Higino/general-purpose-msoa-platform/README.md

 A general purpose multi provider service oriented architecture platform so you can build services in convention over configuration design paradigm

 # Conventions
-Every microservice defines its own infrastructure Every microservice should aim for zero dependencies
+- Every microservice defines its own infrastructure
+- Every microservice should aim for zero dependencies
-A dependency is defined as a shared resource not owned (created) by some particular service When dependencies are needed they are created in common-infra directory
+- A dependency is defined as a shared resource not owned (created) by some particular service
+- Infrastructure as code files are alway located at iac directory
+- When dependencies are needed they are created in iac/common-infra directory